-(a) An 8.00 $\mu$ F capacitor is connected in parallel to another capacitor, producing a total capacitance of 5.00 $\mu$ F. What is the capacitance of the second capacitor? (b) What is unreasonable about this result? (c) Which assumptions are unreasonable or inconsistent?
+(a) An $8.00 \ \mu$ F capacitor is connected in parallel to another capacitor, producing a total capacitance of $5.00 \ \mu$ F. What is the capacitance of the second capacitor? (b) What is unreasonable about this result? (c) Which assumptions are unreasonable or inconsistent?

-- 63. (a) What is the energy stored in the 10.0 $\mu F$ capacitor of a heart defibrillator charged to $9.00 \times 10^3 \ V$ ? (b) Find the amount of stored charge. - 65.
-A 165 $\mu$ F capacitor is used in conjunction with a motor.
+- 63. (a) What is the energy stored in the $10.0 \ \mu F$ capacitor of a heart defibrillator charged to $9.00 \times 10^3 \ V$? (b) Find the amount of stored charge. - 64.
+In open heart surgery, a much smaller amount of energy will defibrillate the heart. (a) What voltage is applied to the $8.00 \ \mu F$ capacitor of a heart defibrillator that stores 40.0 J of energy? (b) Find the amount of stored charge. - 65.
+A 165 μF capacitor is used in conjunction with a motor.
 How much energy is stored in it when 119 V is applied? - 66.
-Suppose you have a 9.00 V battery, a 2.00 $\mu$ F capacitor, and a 7.40 $\mu$ F capacitor. (a) Find the charge and energy stored if the capacitors are connected to the battery in series. (b) Do the same for a parallel connection. - 67.
-A nervous physicist worries that the two metal shelves of his wood frame bookcase might obtain a high voltage if charged by static electricity, perhaps produced by friction. (a) What is the capacitance of the empty shelves if they have area $1.00 \times 10^2$ m and are 0.200 m apart? (b) What is the voltage between them if opposite charges of magnitude 2.00 nC are placed on them? (c) To show that this voltage poses a small hazard, calculate the energy stored. - 68.
-Show that for a given dielectric material the maximum energy a parallel plate capacitor can store is directly proportional to the volume of dielectric ( Volume = $A \cdot d$ ).
-Note that the applied voltage is limited by the dielectric strength.

-69. Construct Your Own Problem

-Consider a heart defibrillator similar to that discussed in Example 19.11.
+Suppose you have a 9.00 V battery, a $2.00 \ \mu F$ capacitor, and a $7.40 \ \mu F$ capacitor. (a) Find the charge and energy stored if the capacitors are connected to the battery in series. (b) Do the same for a parallel connection.

+- 67. A nervous physicist worries that the two metal shelves of his wood frame bookcase might obtain a high voltage if charged by static electricity, perhaps produced by friction. (a) What is the capacitance of the empty shelves if they have area $1.00 \times 10^2 \text{ m}^2$ and are 0.200 m apart? (b) What is the voltage between them if opposite charges of magnitude 2.00 nC are placed on them? (c) To show that this voltage poses a small hazard, calculate the energy stored. - 68.
+Show that for a given dielectric material the maximum energy a parallel plate capacitor can store is directly proportional to the volume of dielectric (Volume = $A \cdot d$).
+Note that the applied voltage is limited by the dielectric strength. - 69.
+Construct Your Own Problem Consider a heart defibrillator similar to that discussed in Example 19.11.
 Construct a problem in which you examine the charge stored in the capacitor of a defibrillator as a function of stored energy.
 Among the things to be considered are the applied voltage and whether it should vary with energy to be delivered, the range of energies involved, and the capacitance of the defibrillator.
-You may also wish to consider the much smaller energy needed for defibrillation during openheart surgery as a variation on this problem.
-70. Unreasonable Results

-(a) On a particular day, it takes $9.60 \times 10^3$ J of electric energy to start a truck's engine.
+You may also wish to consider the much smaller energy needed for defibrillation during open-heart surgery as a variation on this problem. - 70.
+Unreasonable Results (a) On a particular day, it takes 9.60×10^3 J of electric energy to start a truck's engine.
 Calculate the capacitance of a capacitor that could store that amount of energy at 12.0 V. (b) What is unreasonable about this result? (c) Which assumptions are responsible?

-842 Chapter 19 • Problems & Exercises
+856 19 • Problems & Exercises